justjake/quickjs-emscripten/doc/quickjs-emscripten-core/classes/QuickJSContext.md

 > **dump**(`handle`): `any`

 Dump a JSValue to Javascript in a best-effort fashion.
+If the value is a promise, dumps the promise's state.
 Returns `handle.toString()` if it cannot be serialized to JSON.

 #### Parameters